Internet4Classrooms - Helping Teachers Use the Internet Effectively

 select a reasonable solution for a real-world division problem in which the remainder must be considered

-1. Multiple-Choice Questions - twenty (20) questions on Operations
+1. Multiple-Choice Questions - twenty (20) questions about Operations This site includes questions for your students to check their understanding

 apply order of operations to evaluate numerical expressions containing whole numbers, exponents, and no more than two sets of grouping symbols (no power larger than two)